applicaster/zapp-player-plugin-brightcove/about.md

 [Click Here](https://www.brightcove.com/en/player) to learn more about the Brightcove Native Player.

 **Key Features**
-* VOD & LIVE HLS - High-quality, adaptive bitrate video supporting VOD playback, live streaming, player controls, and full-screen (portrait and landscape) and inline views.
+* VOD & LIVE HLS - High-quality, adaptive bitrate video supporting VOD playback, live streaming, player controls, full-screen (portrait and landscape) view, and enablement of Applicaster inline player functionality.
 * Advertising - Deliver pre-rolls, mid-rolls, and/or post-rolls to optimize your ad revenue.
 Ad insertion includes both VAST and VMAP support and is fully customizable on the item level.
 You can learn how to configure ads via the documentation [here](https://applicaster.zendesk.com/hc/en-us/articles/360023208871-Configuring-Video-Ads-in-Brightcove).
-* Analytics - Fully integrated with Applicaster’s analytics plugin system so your Brightcove events will be tracked by any analytics plugins you choose.
-Relevant events can be found [here](https://docs.google.com/spreadsheets/d/1OfAQyb6cHvmqySzdFvXfBg-f73U0VwQIPg-YKNgdvcw/edit?usp=sharing).
+* Analytics -  Out-of-the-box analytical insight on video performance complemented with a full integration of Applicaster’s analytics plugin system so your Brightcove events will be tracked by any analytics plugins you choose.
+Relevant events can be found [here](https://docs.google.com/spreadsheets/d/1OfAQyb6cHvmqySzdFvXfBg-f73U0VwQIPg-YKNgdvcw/edit?usp=sharing), and Brightcove's in-system reporting can be read about [here](https://www.brightcove.com/en/online-video-platform/analytics).
 * Error Handling - For optimal user experience when the sub-optimal occurs, we've provided error screens to explain to users what happened when a video cannot play, customizable via the configuration panel to the right.
+* Closed Captions - Enable viewing for the hearing impaired and provide the optional user experience for others.
+A legal requirement in some countries.

 **Pricing**